Gridset · Responsive Report 2014. 4 Ways to Test Your Product In the Wild. These days, you can test more user experiences than ever before.

 Hosted by Rosenfeld Media and Environments for Humans, the event features six inspiring speakers—Steve Krug, Jesse James Garrett, Margot Bloomstein, Andy Polaine, Nathan Shedroff and Abby Covert—all focusing on what’s next for user experience.
 To give you a taste of what to expect, we’ve asked three of them—Margot, Andy, and Jesse—to answer a few questions on the future of UX.
 Be sure to use discount code UXMAGAZINE for 20% off when registering.
 It's 2024.
 You've just finished your UX education and you're at the graduation party your parents have thrown for you.

 When asked this question, I find it hard not to ramble on at great length, and even harder to avoid using technical jargon, which usually produces diminishing returns in conversations with “normal people.”
 So I thought I would try to unpack this idea a little bit, as simply and briefly as I can.
 No guarantees, though.
 To begin, when we talk about cards in digital products, it’s important to understand that there are actually two, interrelated concepts at work that some people conflate as one.
-The Uncanny UX Valley.
-Users do not give genuine feedback unless they believe what they’re experiencing is genuine.
+I’ll use some grossly simplified language to label them as cards as presentation and cards as third-party content.

 Even if the person giving feedback is a software designer themselves, the mindset for evaluating a wireframe is starkly different than if they were evaluating the real thing.How do I know this?
 Scope creep.
 I’m not talking about the things that were not spec’d out in the beginning of the project.
 Build Atomic Design Systems.
 2014 — The Year of Interaction Design Tools.
 Webflow a month | Web appWebflow is a web app that allows users to design websites in the browser and that are completely coded and live.